samjcheng/samjcheng.github.io/index.md

 * Senior Member, Institute of Electrical and Electronics Engineers (IEEE)

 ## Research Grants:
-* Co-Principal Investigator: Weakly Supervised Learning by Joint Convolutional and Graph Networks for Non-linear Medical Image Registration, A*STAR AI3 HTPO Seed Fund, 2022-2023.
+*  Weakly Supervised Learning by Joint Convolutional and Graph Networks for Non-linear Medical Image Registration, A*STAR AI3 HTPO Seed Fund, 2022-2023.
-* Co-Principal Investigator: Spatial Transcriptomics in Conjuction with Graph Neural Networks for Cell-Cell Interaction,A*STAR AI3 HTPO Seed Fund, 2022-2024.
+*  Spatial Transcriptomics in Conjuction with Graph Neural Networks for Cell-Cell Interaction,A*STAR AI3 HTPO Seed Fund, 2022-2024.

 ## Highlighted Outcome: